 The spark to start Second Hope Circle began in December of 2007, but I didn’t know it then.
 My family and I fostered a kitty named Edward.
 We were told beforehand that he was a shadow cat.
 It’s a term coined by many rescues for a cat with extreme shyness; so shy you only ever see their shadows.
 We picked him up from the pet store that had a viewing room for rescued cats.
 It was filled with little kittens, and one very shy adult Edward.
 We brought him home (to our other 6 cats).
 Not wanting the introductions to happen all at once, he was to stay in my parent’s bedroom for a couple of weeks.
 After a couple of days we adopted Edward, believing that it was very unlikely he would ever be adopted by anyone else.
 Weeks in the room turned into a few months.
 We rarely saw Edward as he spent all of his time under the bed.
 I would tug him out after school and fall asleep beside him.
 He was very nervous but loved to be petted and would purr.
 Eventually we introduced him to our quietest kitty (Minou) and they fell in love.
 At night Edward started to cry at the door, wondering about the rest of the house and its inhabitants.
 We let him out and after a few scuffles he seemed to find his place.
 He stayed with Minou at all times and continued to live under the furniture.
-It has now been six years and Edward continues to make progress.
+Edward continued to make progress.
 Every year he became more and more confident, until his last two years with us he decided he wanted my mom’s attention enough to sleep in her lap (and steel French fries off her plate!).
 Edward passed away summer 2017 at the approximate age of 16.

 *Edward enjoying a sunny spot on the couch in 2012.